zzangu0215/note-taker/README.md

 Then just type **`npm i`** in your terminal.

 ## 💻 Usage
 For anyone who wants to take notes on the browser.

-Type **`node server.js`** in your terminal to run the program.
+Type and run following command in your terminal.
+- **`node server.js`**

 ## 🛠 License
 This application is covered by the **ISC** license.